-In this article we’ll explore yet another creature type associated with synergistic tribal design.
-It’s time to take a look at the best Slivers from Magic the Gathering.
+In this article, we’ll explore perhaps tho most iconic MTG creature type with tribal synergies.
+That’s right, it’s time to take a look at the best Slivers from Magic the Gathering.

-Slivers are pretty much the best example of an excellent tribal creature type.
-The whole design and lore behind these creatures resembles a hive.
-This means that they all have the sole purpose to belong in a tribal deck.
-Slivers is the only tribe in the game which isn’t meant to be played in any other deck shell.
-This deliberate card design makes them one of the most overwhelming and powerful tribes in the whole game.
+Thus, Slivers is the only tribe in the game which isn’t meant to be played in any other deck shell, but tribal.
+This deliberate card design makes them one of the most overwhelming and powerful tribes in the entire game.

 One of the most common ways a Sliver card is designed is by assigning a color to it and then giving them a keyword ability of that color.
 Then, because Slivers work like a hive, that Sliver gives all other Slivers the same ability.

 Here are some of the best Slivers with simple but powerful keyword (or stats buffing) abilities:

 Now, here are more Slivers, but with a bit more complex abilities.
 These creatures have abilities that are not as straightforward as the previous ones, and in this way they provide a bit more flavor and power to the overall deck.